awesto/django-shop/docs/reference/cart-checkout.rst

 From a technical point of view, it does not make any difference whether we use the cart plugin or a handcrafted template.
-If the HTML code making up the cart has to be adopted to the merchants needs, you normally are better off and much more flexible, if you override the template code as described in section :ref:`cart-render-templates`.
-Therefore, you are strongly discouraged to craft your cart and checkout templates by hand.
+If the HTML code making up the cart has to be adopted to the merchants needs, we normally are better off and much more flexible, if we override the template code as described in section :ref:`cart-render-templates`.
+Therefore, it is strongly discouraged to craft cart and checkout templates by hand.

 Cart Modifiers